Psmths/windows-forensic-artifacts/file-activity/detectionhistory.md

 Detection history files are an artifact present on endpoints with Windows Defender installed and with Real-Time Protection enabled.
 In the event that defender quarantines/removes a potentially malicious item, a detection history file is created to record the event.

 ### Analysis Value
+ - [x] Execution - Evidence of Execution
  - [x] File - Path
  - [x] File - Hash
- - [x] Execution - Full Path
- - [x] Execution - Evidence of Execution

 ## Operating System Availability
  - Windows Defender